BingluCS/simply_sz/README.md

 ### Prediction:

-SZ2 first predict current data according to the former data to have been traversed.
+SZ2 first predicts current data according to the former data to have been traversed.
 The predicted value $p_i$ corresponds to original data value at position $i$.
-The predicters in SZ2 contain both Lorenzo and linear regression predictions, where one-dimensional Lorenzo prediction simply treat the previous data as the predicted value of the current data, i.e., $p_i=d_{i-1}$.
+The predicters in SZ2 contain both Lorenzo and linear regression predictions, where one-dimensional Lorenzo prediction simply treats the previous data as the predicted value of the current data, i.e., $p_i=d_{i-1}$.

 ### Quantization: